 Unless we or the Supervisor are in breach of our respective obligations under the Trust Deed (including the required standard of care), both our and the Supervisor's liability (as applicable) is at all times limited to the assets of the Scheme.

 Custodian

-Trustees Executors Limited is the Custodian of the Scheme.
-Assets are held in the name of its 100% owned subsidiary T.E.A.
-Custodians Limited or in the name of their appointed international sub-custodian
+Trustees Executors Limited has appointed Apex Investment Administration (NZ) as the Custodian of the Scheme.
+Assets are held in the name of Apex Investment Administration (NZ) Limited or in the name of their appointed sub-custodian.

 Administration manager